Mills College requires a minimum of 120 semester course credits to complete a bachelor's degree.

 If students would like to graduate in less time than normal, they can choose the accelerated degree program.
 Mills College accepts transfer credits.
 The school accepts AP credit and IB credits.
 Many students like to take classes in the summer, to earn extra credits.
 However, Mills College does not offer classes during the summer.

-Around 64% of students who started college at Mills College complete all the credits required within six years.
+NOTE: Around 63% of students who start college at Mills College complete all the credits required within six years.

 Mills College offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|